If You’re Single, It’s Okay To Be Scared Of Solo Travel

 Do you ever look back at how you used to be with immense gratitude you’re no longer that way?
 I do.
 Because old me was living a half life.
 Current me goes to Paris once a year.

 Everyone has a breaking point, a boiling over that forces us to flow toward the decision we’ve been avoiding out of fear, anxiety, shame, or a cocktail of all three.
 My breaking point was Instagram.
-I saw one sunset too many, one Arizona spa over the edge, one afternoon tea in London beyond what I was capable of dealing with.
+I saw one sunset too many, was one picturesque spa over the edge, one afternoon tea beyond what I was capable of dealing with.
 I got, as I often do, really fucking angry.

 Why do they get to travel?
 Why do they get to have fun?
 Why do they get to see the world and be on vacation and do things beyond the treadmill of life that exists from my front door to the subway to my desk at the office and back again?
 Who are these assholes?!